rezual/nge_2_re/README.md

 	- Extract and decompress .har files
 - tools/hgpt.py
 	- Convert to PPM .hpt picture files
-- game_data/bind.py
+- tools/bind.py
-	- Parse .bin files with a magic header of TEXT or BIND
+	- Pack/Unpack .bin files with a magic header of BIND
 - tools/wave.py
 	- Pack/Unpack .bin files in the umd0:/PSP_GAME/USRDIR/voice/ folder
 	- You will need an atrac3plus codec to listen to the unpacked .wav files